Shabbirh10/SmartSpend-AI/README.md

-Here’s a **natural, human-written, non-AI style README** for your **CreditCardStatementAnalyser** project.
-No AI tone — just clean, simple developer documentation.

----

 # **CreditCardStatementAnalyser**

 CreditCardStatementAnalyser is a Python project I built to automatically read, clean, and analyze credit card statements.
 Instead of going through transactions manually, this tool extracts useful insights such as spending categories, monthly totals, high-value transactions, and patterns in expenses.